-HS122 Women and Chemical Dependency Treatment 2 class hr/wk, 2 cr.
+HS122 Women and Chemical Dependency Treatment

 Explores the historical, sociological and physiological implications for women and chemical dependency.
 Offered as needed

 HS129 Understanding Grief, Loss, and Transition

 Explores individual attitudes towards death, dying, and personal loss(es) and related values clarification.
 Includes practical assessment and intervention strategies for working with individuals who are either dying and/or are experiencing loss.
 Covers specific therapeutic tools used by professionals in addressing grief and mourning.
 Offers an overview of individual issues related to loss such as rituals, near death experiences, end of life planning, personal responses related to suicide, out of sequence losses, and medical issues (practical and ethical).
 F, W, Sp